 The IDB is continuing to prepare the project for the rehabilitation of the Peligre-Port-au-Prince transmission line.
 An amount of US$16 million has been set aside for this operation, including the US$5 million contribution which was recently received from the United States in April 2014.

 To assess the efficiency of the HRF grant approval process, the Secretariat continues to analyze the performance of the HRF’s overall grant approval process.
-On average, the full process took 106 days from the receipt of a project concept note to the transfer of funds to a Partner Entity.
+On average, the full process took 113 days from the receipt of a project concept note to the transfer of funds to a Partner Entity due to the lengthy time necessitated in processing the Milk Processing and Production project (258 days).
 Summary information on the time required for each step of the process is provided in Attachment 1.

 2. Steering Committee support: This activity involves: organizing Steering Committee meetings (preparation of agenda and background materials in English and French, notification of members, venue logistics); drafting, circulating and disclosing minutes; responding to members concerning questions about Steering Committee matters; notifying the Trustee of funding requests approved by the Steering Committee and communicating instructions for the transfer of funds to Partner Entities; and performing any other functions assigned to the Secretariat by a decision of the Steering Committee.